 - With the manic timeframe of a new year, it’s easy to get caught up in the chaos that ensues.
 One of the most important parts of entering this fresh year is to evaluate the last one, from start to finish, and examine everything you’ve done.

 - Look at your overall performance, the results, and analyze them.
 What worked in 2016?
 What was your greatest struggle, and how did you overcome that challenge?
 What should you take from this feedback to enter the new year with positive, yet critical, eye?
 Allowing yourself to reflect on your successes will allow you to better perform for the year to come.

 What are your #resolutions for your professional self?
-Share with us by tweeting at @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG to share yours.